AnneMarie-C/Urban_NOCA/README.md

 ### Chapter 1
 Northern cardinals were radio-tracked across three sites spanning an urbanization gradient in Montreal to test how habitat selection scale and habitat associations shift with urbanization intensity.
 This code:

-- Estimates the scale of effect of habitat variables on cardinal space use using generalized additive models (GAMs), comparing model fit across a range of buffer radius
+- Estimates the scale of effect of habitat variables on cardinal space use using Resource Selection Functions, comparing model fit across a range of buffer radius
 - Quantifies home range size per individual/site and compares across the urbanization gradient
 - Models habitat associations (vegetation vertical structure, paved road density, proximity to bird feeders) against the best-supported scale at each site